 It contains elements like:

-Basically, it’s an example of a very minimal style guide online.
+Basically, it's an example of a very minimal style guide online

-BTW, also check out my article where I feature 100 Style Guides in PDF format.
+Also, check out my article where I feature 100 Style Guides in PDF format.

 Salesforce calls its online version the brand guideline—“Brand Central”.

-Of course it covers the essentials as well, things like:
+Of course, it covers the essentials as well, things like:

-The Salesforce Guideline is actually like a style guide within a style guide, because those elements are clearly separated with a dedicated sub-page for each.
+The Salesforce Guideline is actually like a style guide within a style guide because those elements are clearly separated with a dedicated sub-page for each

-You’ll find here also how to use the logo, minimum sizes, placement, color versions, the do’s and don’ts and a few examples of use.
+You'll find here also how to use the logo, minimum sizes, placement, color versions, the do's and don'ts, and a few examples of use.

-The YouTube’s style guide is short and sweet, but it’s got everything you’ll want from a style guide.
+YouTube's style guide is short and sweet, but it's got everything you'll want from a style guide.

 If you’re looking to just create a simple online page with brand assets—this is a great example of how to do so.